Gear Guides

 Speed Ratings: What the Labels Mean

 Speed labels are where most of the confusion happens.
+These aren't marketing terms invented by card makers; they're standardized ratings set by the SD Association, the industry body that also defines the physical SD card formats themselves.
 Here is what each marking tells you.

 Speed Class